FACULTY

 FIONA GARUFI

-Ballet/Modern/Troupe/After Care Fiona has been dancing since she was a toddler.
+Ballet/Modern/Tap/ Jazz/ Troupe/After Care Fiona has been dancing since she was a toddler.
 Throughout her childhood she was in as many dance classes as possible: ballet, hip hop, contemporary, modern, tap, jazz, and some theatre.
 Fiona grew up dancing at GMPA and spent almost every afternoon after school at the studio.
-As she’s gotten older she has developed a deep passion for ballet and has been a company member with Ballet Vermont for the last seven/eight years.
-Fiona began teaching at GMPA as a teenager and continues to love it everyday almost a decade later.
+As she’s gotten older she has developed a deep passion for teaching.
+Fiona began teaching at GMPA as a teenager and continues to love it more everyday.
 Fiona hopes to pass along her love of dance and performing to a whole new generation of dancers!
-Fiona also runs the afterschool/PAC program at GMPA which gives her the opportunity to work with and be creative with even more students! |
+Fiona took her love of ballet through adulthood and was a company member with Ballet Vermont for 7 years, 3 of which she danced as a soloist.
+Dancing in the Farm to Ballet Project is a major highlight in her life.
+Dancing in that show gave Fiona the opportunity to perform for audiences all over Vermont.
+Fiona also runs the after care program at GMPA which gives her the opportunity to work with more kids, come up with fun and creative activities, and see many smiling faces getting off the school bus!
+Fiona is excited to be entering her second year as the Assistant Director of GMPA! |

 Katherine Levasseur

-Highland Katherine has two decades of experience in Scottish Highland Dance and has competed and performed across the US, Canada, and Scotland.
-Studying under Heather Morris, she had a successful competitive career.
-Notable achievements include qualifying for the North American Sadie Simpson Highland Scholarships and placing in the top 5 at the U.S. East Region Championships in her teens.
-Katherine was Miss Vermont 2011 and was the first state titleholder to bring Scottish Highland Dance to the Miss America stage.
-She earned her Associate teaching credentials from the British Association of Teachers of Dancing (BATD) in 2007 and is currently working toward her BATD Member credentials. |
+Highland Katherine has over two decades of experience in Scottish Highland Dance and has competed and performed across the US, Canada, and Scotland.
+She had a successful competitive career in her teens and continues to compete and perform as an adult dancer.
+Notable achievements include qualifying for the North American Sadie Simpson Highland Scholarships in 2006 and placing in the top 6 in the U.S. East Region Championships in 2007, 2008, and 2023.
+Katherine was Miss Vermont 2011 and was the first state titleholder to bring Scottish Highland Dance to the Miss America stage in the talent competition.
+She earned her Associate teaching credentials from the British Association of Teachers of Dancing (BATD) in 2007 and her BATD Member credentials in 2022.
+Her dance school, Highland Dance Vermont, offers Highland classes at GMPA as well as performance and competition opportunities for dancers. |

 TAITE PLAGGE